tytydraco/yessleep/out/I_Got_a_Neurolink_implant_installed_to_cure_my_depression_now_all_I_feel_is_joy_and_its_terrifying_.md

 “I don’t know, Toby.
 Maybe it’s because they go quackers for bread,” I said as I let out a little chuckle.

 Toby turned to me with a big smile on his.
-As he did, one of the ducks climbed onto the shore of the pond and spoked him.
 He took a step back, and before I had a chance to react, he fell into the bond.

 “Daddy help him,” shouted Makalla.